 gift.
 Write a card telling your friend or relative that you made a

 donation in their name.
 In addition, tell them why.
 Letting your

 parents know that they helped make all your dreams come true is a

 3. Invest a little time.

-Small gifts -such as an ornament or loaf of sweet bread- in addition
+Small gifts -such as an ornament or loaf of banana bread- in addition

 to your donation card- makes for fun gift giving, and leaves behind